npm/npm/doc/files/package.json.md

 ## description

 Put a description in it.
-It's a string.
-This helps people discover your package, as it's listed in `npm search`.
+It’s a string.
+This helps people discover your package, as it’s listed in `npm search`.

 ## keywords

 Put keywords in it.
-It's an array of strings.
-This helps people discover your package as it's listed in `npm search`.
+It’s an array of strings.
+This helps people discover your package as it’s listed in `npm search`.

 ## homepage

 The url to the project homepage.

 **NOTE**: This is *not* the same as "url".
-If you put a "url" field, then the registry will think it's a redirection to your package that has been published somewhere else, and spit at you.
+If you put a "url" field, then the registry will think it’s a redirection to your package that has been published somewhere else, and spit at you.

 Literally.
 Spit.
-I'm so not kidding.
+I’m so not kidding.

 ## bugs

-The url to your project's issue tracker and / or the email address to which issues should be reported.
+The url to your project’s issue tracker and / or the email address to which issues should be reported.
 These are helpful for people who encounter issues with your package.